ghostrider-reborn/DJANGO-ClassXII/README.md

 The admin page can be accessed by logging in using the usernames & passwords which are stored as a dictionary in `views.py` of the employee_v2 app.

-This project also consists of a deprecated app 'employee' (v1) which uses CSV to store employee data.
+The 'employee-csv' branch of this repo also consists of a deprecated app 'employee' (v1) which uses CSV to store employee data.

-TODO:
+**TODO:**
-* Implement changing name or ID of an existing employee
+* Implement changing name, ID or salary of an existing employee
-* Add more employee data like date of joining, salary, mobile number etc

 How to launch the server?
 ----